-9. The Ruth Bancroft Garden: Internationally recognized as one of the finest private gardens in North America, presenting garden design and a water-conserving landscape, The Ruth Bancroft Garden is a nonprofit public dry garden that was planted by Mrs. Ruth Bancroft in 1972.
+ABOUT: Internationally recognized as one of the finest private gardens in North America, presenting garden design and a water-conserving landscape, The Ruth Bancroft Garden is a nonprofit public dry garden that was planted by Mrs. Ruth Bancroft in 1972.
 Closed Mondays.

-ADDRESS — The Ruth Bancroft Garden, 1552 Bancroft Rd, Walnut Creek, CA 94598.
+ADDRESS: The Ruth Bancroft Garden, 1552 Bancroft Rd, Walnut Creek, CA 94598.

-FREE — Children under 12 get in free.
+FREE: Children under 12 get in free.
 Garden Conservancy Members free; AHS reciprocal admissions program members free.

-DISCOUNT — Seniors (65+) and students (with valid ID) get $2 off.
+DISCOUNT: Seniors (65+) and students (with valid ID) get $2 off.

-10. University of California Botanical Garden: Features one of the most diverse plant collections in the United States, with 34 acres containing over 13,000 species and more than 21,000 plants from all over the world arranged by region.
+ABOUT: Features one of the most diverse plant collections in the United States, with 34 acres containing over 13,000 species and more than 21,000 plants from all over the world arranged by region.
 Closed 1st Tuesday of each month.

-ADDRESS — University of California Botanical Garden, 200 Centennial Drive, Berkeley, CA 94720 (in Strawberry Canyon above the UC Berkeley campus overlooking the San Francisco Bay).
+ADDRESS: University of California Botanical Garden, 200 Centennial Drive, Berkeley, CA 94720 (in Strawberry Canyon above the UC Berkeley campus overlooking the San Francisco Bay).

-FREE — First Wednesday of each month free.
-Children younger than 5 free.
+FREE: Children younger than 5 free.
 UCBG Members, current UCB & LBNL staff, UCB faculty & UCB students free.

-DISCOUNT — Save 20% to 55% with the Go San Francisco combo attraction pass.
-Seniors (65+) $2 off.
+DISCOUNT: Seniors (65+) $2 off.
 Juniors (13 – 17) $5 off.
 Children (5 – 12) $8 off.
 Non-UCB Students $2 off.

-11. USS Hornet Museum: An historic aircraft carrier and national treasure docked in Alameda, just across the Golden Gate bridge from San Francisco.
+ABOUT: Historic aircraft carrier and national treasure docked in Alameda, just across the Golden Gate bridge from San Francisco.
 The USS Hornet took part in both World War II and the Apollo 11 manned space mission when humans first set foot on the moon.

-ADDRESS — USS Hornet Museum, 707 W Hornet Ave Pier 3, Alameda, California 94501.
+ADDRESS: USS Hornet Museum, 707 W Hornet Ave Pier 3, Alameda, California 94501.

-FREE — Children four and younger get in free.
+FREE: Children four and younger get in free.